Bill Dolan Interview Part 1

 BD: That’s nice of you to say.

-CA: Dude, me and Ronnie—we couldn’t believe it.
+CA: Dude, me, Ronnie, and—we couldn’t believe it.
 We were like, “Aw, goddammit!”
 And so I just watched the live version of it.
 Have you noticed there’s a lot of videos from a couple of shows you did with Jeremy [Jacobsen] at the Middle East in Boston?

 BD: Yeah, I’ve seen those.
 I have to admit that I do watch them.